All Episodes

 There is a blistering piece.

-Uh who is it's it's the American Thinker by Pamela Meister.
+It's the American Thinker by Pamela Meister.

-And she touches on the whole the whole subject.
+And she touches on the whole subject.

 A lot of people, well, I can't say a lot, but there are an interesting number of people talking about what's happened to the country since women got the right to vote.

-Now, no, no, no, stick with me on this.
+No, no, no, no, stick with me on this.

-It's not nobody's saying take it away from it.
+It's not, nobody's saying take it away from it.

-Don't, don't it's not gonna happen.
+Don't, it's not going to happen.

 Nobody's talking about that.